Attentiveness Map Estimation for Haptic Teleoperation of Mobile Robot Obstacle Avoidance and Approach: CONCLUSION

 \section{CONCLUSION}

 In this paper, a haptic control framework with a novel attentiveness map estimation (AME) model is presented.
-To robustly estimate the operator's spatial attentiveness distribution without relying on prior training data or information about the environment, the proposed AME model is formulated in a biologically plausible way.
-Specifically, the model first performs bottom-up saliency detection \cite{saliency_rapid_scene_analysis} to predict visual saliency on the image viewed by the operator.
-The mapping from saliency to spatial attentiveness is modeled via cognitive neuroscience theories on saliency-memory relationships.
-By reducing repulsive forces from obstacles with high attentiveness estimates, the haptic control system is more user-friendly and effective in tasks involving combined obstacle avoidance and obstacle approach.
+AME is a biologically inspired estimator of the operator's spatial attentiveness that does not rely on prior training data or information about the environment.
+By reducing repulsive forces from obstacles with high attentiveness estimates, the haptic control system was shown to be more user-friendly and effective in simulated tasks involving combined obstacle avoidance and obstacle approach.

 These results raise several interesting questions for future work.
-Our current system assumes that attention is driven by camera viewpoint and does not incorporate eye gaze information, which is likely to be more informative about attentiveness.
-Moreover, we do not estimate whether operators are alert or distracted, and better signals for estimating these mental states will also improve attentiveness estimation quality.
+Our current system assumes that attention is driven by the entire image, and does not incorporate eye gaze information, which is likely to be more informative than pure images.
+Moreover, we do not estimate the operator's intended task, or whether operators are alert or distracted, and better signals for estimating these mental states is also likely to improve attentiveness estimation accuracy.